ullibniss/INNO-DevOps-and-Security/D&S_4th_lab_Fedorov_Alexey.md

 ![image](https://github.com/user-attachments/assets/1b55c327-b545-4f65-aa6b-2fa902c14bac)

-Unfortunately, there no cause specified for previous deployment.
+Unfortunately, no cause is specified for the previous deployment.

-I can rollback using version number.
+I can roll back using the version number.
 Let's do it.

 ![image](https://github.com/user-attachments/assets/42ab616a-5ca0-4f38-bcc3-b37668715c94)

-As we can see, deployment rolled back.
-To verify that this is prevoius version, we can check, that there no environment variables.
+As we can see, the deployment has been rolled back.
+To verify that this is the previous version, we can check that there are no environment variables.

 ![image](https://github.com/user-attachments/assets/f30de954-09cb-4696-8749-81051ce7ca24)

 ## 5.8 Set up requests and limits for CPU and Memory for your application pods.
 Provide a PoC that it works properly.
 Explain and show what is happened when app reaches the CPU usage limit?
 And memory limit?

-To set limits for pods, I will use `requsts` and `limits` options.
+To set limits for pods, I will use the `requests` and `limits` options.

-- `requests` - defines the minimum amount of CPU and memory guaranteed for a container.
+- `requests` defines the minimum amount of CPU and memory guaranteed for a container.
-- `limits` - defines the maximum amount of CPU and memory a container can use.
+- `limits` defines the maximum amount of CPU and memory a container can use.

-I modified configuration.
+I have modified the configuration.

 ![image](https://github.com/user-attachments/assets/86982ea8-6b9b-4351-94b7-7cec8235ac95)